-In combining PC I/PC II into a single waiver service (Personal Care), the State Medicaid Agency seeks to streamline administrative burden on providers who authorize and deliver PC I/II currently.
+In combining PC I/PC II and Nursing Services - LPN/Nursing Services - RN into single waiver services ("Personal Care" and "Nursing Services"), the State Medicaid Agency seeks to streamline administrative burden on providers who authorize and deliver PC I/II and Medicaid Nursing services currently.
 These service revisions are anticipated to improve provider choice and quality of service for waiver participants.

 The Personal Care service outlined in this amendment blends services provided by PC I/PC II.
-All services available in PC I/PC II service definitions have been maintained in the creation of standalone services.
+Similarly, the Nursing Services service outlined in this amendment blends services provided by Nursing Services - LPN/Nursing Services - RN.
+All services available in PC I/PC II service definitions, as well as Nursing Services - LPN/Nursing Services - RN, have been maintained in the creation of standalone services.
 The SMA anticipates only positive effects from this revision to participant health and welfare, with no loss of individual services provided.